Talking to a professional counsellor can help with (among other things):

 The question is….is the situation really a threat, or is it the way the person is perceiving it?

 Like depression, negative thoughts also impact on the way a person will feel and behave.
-In learning the concepts of CBT and applying the tools and strategies, clients are able to gain a deeper understanding of how their thoughts play a role in the physical symptoms they are experiencing.
+In learning the counselling concepts of CBT and applying the tools and strategies, clients are able to gain a deeper understanding of how their thoughts play a role in the physical symptoms they are experiencing.